-Phase 3 was initialised towards the end of 2013 to replace old VIP-type structures, especially the Archloo-type structures which have proofed to have a very short lifespan.
-Old VIP-types where pits are full and the top structure cannot be moved to a new location will also be replaced.
+Phase 3 will be initiated towards 2017 to replace old VIP-type structures, especially the Archloo-type structures which have proofed to have a very short lifespan.
+Old VIP-types such as block- and zink-type where pits are full and the top structure cannot be moved to a new location will also be replaced.